babelouest/glewlwyd/docs/GETTING_STARTED.md

 - LDAP
 - HTTP authentication

 You can add the same instance of the same user backend module as many times as you want.
-A user backend module is distinguished by its module name and its instance name, example `database/localDB`, `ldap/companyAD`.
+A user backend module is identified by its module name and its instance name, example `database/localDB`, `ldap/companyAD`.
 The instance name must be unique though, i.e. you can't have `database/local` and `ldap/local` as user backend instances.

 #### Database backend

 The database backend requires an access to a database.
 You can use the same backend as the Glewlwyd server or use a different database.
-If you use a different database, it must be initialized with the script available in `docs/database/user/database.[sqlite3|mariadb|postgresql].sql`.
+If you use a different database, it must be initialized with the script available in `src/user/database.[sqlite3|mariadb|postgresql].sql`.

 Read the full [documentation](USER_DATABASE.md).